AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 ### Python notebooks

-You will need Pyhton 3.9+ to run these notebooks with JupyterLab.
+You will need Python 3.9+ to run these notebooks with JupyterLab.
 You can install Jupyterlab using ```pip install jupyterlab```, or check https://jupyter.org/install.
 You will also need the following libraries and their dependencies:
 - ```pandas``` *version 2.0*: use the ```pip install pandas==2.0.0``` command, or check https://pandas.pydata.org/docs/getting_started/install.html